cyb3727/SortDecision1/README.md

 #Step2: Prepare a remote linux serve.
 First, Install the boost library and libaio library.
 Then configure its remote connection in Visual Studio 2019.
 "Tools"->"Options"->"Cross platform"->"Add".

 #Step3: Compile the project.
-If you want to run, please prepare the data to be sorted and set its path in main.cpp.
+Before running, please prepare the data to be sorted and set its path in main.cpp.
 ## Directory Description
 SortDecision.h and SortDecision.cpp is the kernal code of this project. template_